addiewc/Sagittarius/README.md

 Sagittarius is implemented using Python 3.9 on LINUX.
 Sagittairus expects torch==1.9.1+cu11.1, numpy, pandas, sklearn, matplotlib, seaborn, statsmodels, and so on.
 For best performance, Sagittarius can be run on a GPU.
 However, all experiments can also be run on a CPU by not setting the `--gpu` flag.

 ## How to use our code
 To begin, update the settings in `config.py` to reflect your environment.
+The EvoDevo dataset files are also included in the repository, so EvoDevo experiments can be run as a self-contained example of the model (see 2, 3).

 1. To reproduce figures from the paper, open the respective `figures/reproduce_figure_X.ipynb` or `figures/reproduce_supplementary_figure_Y.ipynb` notebook and run.
 2. To run the EvoDevo extrapolation task, run `python EvoDevo/Sagittarius_EvoDevo_extrapolation_experiment.py`.
 This will output (to std out by default) the sequence-level extrapolation performance summary for all time series in the EvoDevo dataset.
 To view all possible commandline arguments, add the `--help` flag.
 To set gpu, use `--gpu <gpu number>`.
 To load the paper's pretrained model, use `--reload --model-file EvoDevo/trained_models/Sagittarius_extrapolation_model.pth --preload-gene-mask EvoDevo/trained_models/Sagittarius_paper_genemask.txt`.
 To mimic the paper's results, use `--config EvoDevo/model_config_files/Sagittarius_config.json`.
 Running inference-only (with the --reload flag) on a standard laptop requires approximately 1 minute; training & inference requires approximately 1 hour.